ruggeri/tech-notes/math/fourier2.md

 of open sets with rational endpoints.
 This is countable.
 There is clearly a pointwise convergent series of finite linear combinations of this basis for any pointwise continuous fuction `f`.
-I will not show that this converges in L2 norm, but that seems expected.
+I will not show that this converges in L2 norm, because I am lazy.

 This set is not independent, so there is certainly not a unique decomposition into these functions.
 What about indicator functions